vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 h_{ii} = \frac{1}{n} + \frac{x_i -\bar{x}}{SS_{xx}}
 $$

-* The **Cook's distance** of a data point is a measure of how influential that data point is by quantifying its effect on the linear model if omitted from the analysis.
+The **Cook's distance** of a data point is a measure of how influential that data point is by quantifying its effect on the linear model if omitted from the analysis.
 As a result, Cook's distance is a function of both the leverage and the magnitude of the residual.
 The Cook's distance of the $i$-th observation is given as:

 $$
 \tag{1.11}
 D_i = \frac{(y_i-\hat{y}_{(i)})^2}{2\times\text{MSE}} \Bigg[\frac{h_{ii}}{(1-h_{ii})^2}\Bigg]
 $$

-with $y_i-\hat{y}_{(i)}$ is the difference between the observed response $y_i$ and the predicted value $\hat{y}_{(i)}$ obtained when the $i$-th observation is deleted from the analysis.
-Thus, an observation with Cook's distance larger than three times the mean Cook's distance might be an outlier.
-As a rule of thumb, if $D_i$  is greater than 0.5, then the $i$-th data point is worthy of further investigation as it may be influential.
-If $D_i$ is greater than 1, then the $i$-th data point is quite likely to be influential.
-If $D_i$ stands out from the other Cook's distance values in addition to being greater than 1, it is almost certainly influential.

 #### Utility of the model